The Validated Synthetic Data Principle

 - Legal risk — In regulated industries, showing compliance scores without methodology can be classified as misleading representation.

-MVP features may use static data, but every value must cite a real, verifiable source.
+MVP features may use synthetic data, but every value must cite a real, verifiable source.

-Mock data is production-ready data that simply has not been personalized yet.
+Synthetic data is production-ready data that has been structured, bounded, and sourced before it is personalized.

-Instead of inventing numbers, you source every mock value from the same official data that the real system will eventually use.
-The result: your demo data is real data — it is just sector-average instead of company-specific.
+Instead of inventing numbers, you build every synthetic value from the same official data that the real system will eventually use.
+The result: your demo data is synthetic in form but real in provenance — sector-bounded, regulation-grounded, and ready to upgrade to company-specific values.

 // EU ETS benchmark — Commission Implementing Regulation 2021/447